ASD (BTMX) (BTMX) Trading 0.4% Higher Over Last Week

-ASD (BTMX) (CURRENCY:BTMX) traded up 0.1% against the US dollar during the 24-hour period ending at 8:00 AM Eastern on August 10th.
-In the last seven days, ASD (BTMX) has traded up 0.4% against the US dollar.
-One ASD (BTMX) coin can currently be purchased for about $0.37 or 0.00001072 BTC on major exchanges.
-ASD (BTMX) has a market cap of $272.92 million and approximately $1.26 million worth of ASD (BTMX) was traded on exchanges in the last day.
+ASD (BTMX) (CURRENCY:BTMX) traded 0.1% higher against the dollar during the one day period ending at 13:00 PM ET on August 13th.
+One ASD (BTMX) coin can now be purchased for $0.37 or 0.00001072 BTC on major cryptocurrency exchanges.
+During the last seven days, ASD (BTMX) has traded up 0.4% against the dollar.
+ASD (BTMX) has a total market cap of $272.92 million and $1.26 million worth of ASD (BTMX) was traded on exchanges in the last 24 hours.

 ASD (BTMX) Profile